 We are currently updating our climate change strategy which we first published in 2013.
 As part of the update we are producing a detailed and costed plan to meet our commitment to net zero by 2030.
 This will include a holistic focus on all elements of our operational emissions.
 We will publish our new strategy later this year.
-Our emerging strategy can be found on our website at www.yorkshirewater.com/climatechange.
+Our emerging strategy can be found at:

+www.yorkshirewater.com/climatechange.